The Musk-Burton Family Trust

 Overview

 The Musk-Burton Family Trust (formerly The Burton Family Charitable Trust) was registered as a charity on 27 January 2009.
-Based in Bolton, Lancashire, the trust operates as a private grant-making foundation with total expenditure of £329,252 in the 2024 financial year and total income of £279,886.
-The trust makes grants to charitable organizations and individuals across England and Wales, focusing on five broad charitable areas: relief of poverty and need, advancement of education, environmental conservation and protection, relief of sickness and health preservation, and advancement of religion.
-The trust is recognized as a major supporter of the NSPCC and has established itself as a significant private family foundation in the North West region.
+Based in Bolton, Lancashire, the trust operates as a private grant-making foundation making grants to charitable organisations and individuals across England and Wales, focusing on five broad charitable areas: relief of poverty and need, advancement of education, environmental conservation and protection, relief of sickness and health preservation, and advancement of religion.
+The trust is recognised as a major supporter of the NSPCC and has established itself as a significant private family foundation in the North West region.

 Funding Priorities